-- an unlawful act, respectively, a breach of contract; - damage; - a causal link between the unlawful act, respectively, the breach of contract and the damage; and - a fault of the defendant.
+- · an unlawful act, respectively, a breach of contract; - a prejudice; - · a causal link between the unlawful act, respectively, the breach of contract and the prejudice; and - · a fault of the defendant.

 In the case of breach of contract, the fault of the other party is presumed and must be rebutted by the latter.